ashraf-a-khan/Javascript-URL-parser/README.md

-# turbo-octo-tribble
-Using javascript to parse any URL
+# Using javascript to parse any URL

 Use Javascript to parse a URL address entered into a textbox into its component parts (protocol, port, domain and subdomain, path, and a list of parameters – both parameter name and values).
 The URL entered should be displayed as a clickable link (use the (<a> tag, and href attribute, though you may need to add information if the URL is not already well-formed.)
 (Use the Javascript to create the table.
 You will probably want to create helper methods such as writeCell (an individual data item preceded by <td> and followed by </td>), writeRow (write several cells based on the passed arguments – preceded by <tr> and followed by </tr>).
 For example, if the following URL is typed into the textbox